What is the Most Important Role of a Community Manager?

 These days, I prune or shape a lot more than I create.
 That leads me to the Cheerleader role.

 There’s nothing like being enthusiastic about a new feature and having the membership scream bloody murder because they don’t like the change.
 And then, a year later, seeing the community embrace that very same change.
-Cheerleaders, at times, are treated like Piñatas.
+Cheerleaders, at times, get the Piñata treatment.

 We have a Help Desk, and I regularly route more of the developmental work elsewhere.
-Still, this is a role that could conceivably be done by others.
+Still, this is a role that others could conceivably do.

 While I am a Mediavore as a matter of personal characteristics and behaviors, this role hasn’t exactly been necessary at Able2Know.
 I have used this knowledge and familiarity, though, to bring interesting social media information to the site.
 Plus I answer a lot of the Facebook and Twitter questions.